Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Conclusions

-Apart from the improvement in the estimate of the GW signal mentioned earlier achieved by performing the more computationally costly calculation, we plan to extend our work also by studying the GW signal produced from overdensities that did not form black holes as they evolve from a collapsed structure to a virialized halo.
+We plan to extend our work also by studying the GW signal produced from overdensities that did not form black holes as they evolve from a collapsed structure to a virialized halo.
 This signal could be as strong as the one estimated here and it could have different spectral characteristics which could facilitate the identification of a potential signal easier.

 It is expected that gravitational-wave astronomy will make a significant progress in the next decades.
 This could allow us to probe and test non-thermal early universe histories as well as PBH dark matter scenarios.
 In addition, the results of the present work contribute to the understanding of the properties and variations of the presumably present stochastic gravitational wave background.